An active life insurance policy is a no-no for individuals who are seeking to spend-down their assets to qualify for Medicaid.

 To give you a better idea of how life insurance policy conversion works, consider the following examples:

 Mary (names have been changed) has been taking care of her husband, Bill, who has dementia, in their home.
-Lately, Bill's condition has deteriorated to the point where Mary can no longer look out for him by herself.
+Lately, Bill's condition has deteriorated to the point where Mary can no longer look after him by herself.
 Together, Mary and Bill own a life insurance policy worth $20,500.
 Mary cannot continue to make the payments on this policy and considers letting it lapse.
-Instead, she ends up converting it into a long term care benefit plan that paid $350 every month, for 15 months, enough money to hire a home caregiver to help her take care of Bill.
-She was also able to retain $1,028 in the account for future funeral expenses.
+Instead, she ends up converting it into a long-term care benefit plan that pays $350 every month, for 15 months, enough money to hire a home caregiver to help her take care of Bill.
+She as also able to retain $1,028 in the account for future funeral expenses.

 The Williams family wants to continue to pay for their mother to live in an assisted living community.
-The problem is; they keep coming up just shy of being able to cover her monthly expenses.
-Ms. Williams has a life insurance policy worth $27,000 and her children look in to how much money their mother would receive if she surrendered the policy.
+However, they keep coming up just shy of being able to cover her monthly expenses.
+Ms. Williams has a life insurance policy worth $27,000, and her children look in to how much money their mother would receive if she surrendered the policy.
 They were disappointed to find that the plan would only translate into a few thousand dollars.
-After hearing about the long term care benefit plan option, the Williams siblings decided to put their mother's policy through the conversion process.
+After hearing about the long-term care benefit plan option, the Williams siblings decided to put their mother's policy through the conversion process.
 Doing so resulted in a monthly benefit of $975 a month for 12 months—enough to make up the shortfall in their mother's assisted living costs.
 Ms. William's also got to keep a funeral benefit of $1,357.

-On the surface, it seems like life insurance policy conversion is a no-brainer.
-But, like everything, the method has its advantages and disadvantages:
+On the surface, it seems like a no-brainer, but the method has its advantages and disadvantages.